Hospitalized COVID-19 Positive Patients

 Q. Do I need a booster of the COVID-19 vaccine?

-A.If you are 5 months out from a mRNA vaccine (Pfizer or Moderna) or 2 months from J&J, now is the time to get your booster shot to help prevent breakthrough infections of COVID-19.
-Booster shots can increase protection against COVID-19 to up to 95%
+A.If you are 5 months out from a mRNA vaccine (Pfizer or Moderna) or 2 months from J&J, now is the time to get your first booster shot, and in some cases your second booster, to help prevent breakthrough infections of COVID-19.
+Booster shots can increase protection against COVID-19 to up to 95%.

 - We strongly recommend an mRNA booster for those who received a J&J vaccine.
 Please speak with your doctor or a pharmacist about what is best.
 Boosters are widely available in the community.